-The tree structure that we will use for TreeScan will be based on the MLCCS (https://www.hcupus.ahrq.gov/toolssoftware/ccs/CCSUsersGuide.pdf).
-The MLCCS tree we will use includes International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) diagnosis codes and is grouped into 4 hierarchical levels representing increasingly specific clinical concepts.
+The tree structure that we will use for TreeScan will be based on the MLCCS International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) diagnosis tree, which is grouped into 4 hierarchical levels representing increasingly specific clinical concepts.
 At the top level, there are 18 categories representing different body systems.